kubeflow/website/content/docs/gke/pipelines/upgrade.md

     kfctl apply -V -f ${CONFIG_FILE}
     ```

-You should now have a new Kubeflow deploymentthat uses the same pipelines data
+You should now have a new Kubeflow deployment that uses the same pipelines data
 storage as your previous deployment.
 Follow the steps in the deployment guide
 to [check your deployment](/docs/gke/deploy/deploy-cli/#check-your-deployment).